useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 ## Add a new Agent

-When you press the `Add Agent`-Button, a popup will open where you can select your OS and it will show you a script that you can copy and execute on the Endpoint.
+When you press the `Add Agent`-Button, a popup will open where you can select your OS, and it will show you a script that you can copy and execute on the Endpoint.

 ![Add Agent popup](images/OPD/OPD_add_new_agent_empty.png)